Investor and Media Centre

 Our top priority is to explore opportunities to reduce our overall impacts of our business operations and supply chain.
 We are focussed on increasing our recycling diversion rate of 70% to minimise landfill.

-Myer’s plastic bag initiative, which focuses on phasing out single use plastic shopping bags, has successfully decreased plastic bag consumption in stores, with the total number of units ordered down 4.92 million on FY21.
+Myer’s plastic bag initiative, which focuses on phasing out single use plastic shopping bags, has successfully decreased plastic bag consumption in stores.

 We strive to continuously improve our packaging standards, and have implemented initiatives such as paper reduction project in stores, substituted 70% of soft home packaging to natural fibres and phasing out plastic shopping bags.
 We have also transitioned to recycled swings tags and apparel care labels and offered alternative reusable shopping bags.
 Myer is also commencing to adopt Forest Stewardship Council (FSC) sourced materials across Myer packaging.